goharbor/harbor-operator/README.md

 ### Adding/Removing a component

-It is possible to add and delete ChartMuseum, Notary and Clair by editing the Harbor resource.
+It is possible to add and delete ChartMuseum, Notary, Clair and Trivy by editing the Harbor resource.

 ### Future features